ESP32-Musings/OTA_update_STM32_using_ESP32/README.md

 ## Troubleshooting

 * Check your wiring.
 Make sure that the ESP32 and STM32 are powered separately.
 Don't power one MCU using the other.
 * Verify your WiFi SSID and password.
-It is a known bug that ESP32 does not connect to WiFi stations with 'space' character in the SSID or password.
 * Check if your STM32 is locked using this [official tool](https://www.st.com/en/development-tools/flasher-stm32.html) by STMicroelectronics and unlock it by erasing the memory of your chip.
 * Check your STM32 code, which generated the .bin file, for any 'logical' errors.
 * For any other bugs or errors, you can always raise [issues](https://github.com/laukik-hase/OTA_update_STM32_using_ESP32/issues).